alicevillar/ltsm_petrobras/README.md

 ## 1. Overview

 In this project I use Keras Long Short-Term Memory (LSTM) Model to Predict Petrobras Stock Prices.
 LSTMs are very powerful in sequence prediction problems because they're able to store past information.
 This is important here because the previous price of a stock is crucial in predicting its future price.
+Stock market data is a great choice for this kind of study because it’s quite regular and widely available to everyone.

 ## 2. Quick Start

 [Checkout](https://nbviewer.jupyter.org/github/alicevillar/stock_market_prediction_lstm/blob/main/Untitled.ipynb) a static version of the notebook with Jupyter NBViewer from the comfort of your web browser.

 ## 3. What is LSTM and how it works